TheToriqul/contactify-app/README.md

 ## Conclusion

-By following my instructions, you can containerize both the React frontend and Python API backend applications using Docker.
+By following my instructions, you can containerize both the React frontend and Python API (Backend) applications using Docker.
 Additionally, you can demonstrate connectivity between the two applications within Docker containers.
 Optionally, you can implement a reverse proxy for enhanced functionality and security.

 Feel free to reach out if you have any questions or need further assistance! 🚀